1realjulius/nuevoagency/README.md

 # Thhis is the Nuevo_Photgraphy_Agency.

-## Todo List for the project.
+## Todo List for the project
---- Gather the pictures for the website
+-- Gather the pictures for the website
 -- The Logo
 -- The feature images 3sizes each for the images
 -- An email service provider/ client